sjones6/vue-gun/README.md

 });
 ```

-Allow VueGun to handle initialization:
+Allow VueGun to handle initialization by passing in options:

 ```javascript
 import VueGun from 'vue-gun';